Do your finance teams face challenges with tracking, validating and approving mileage logs?

 - Reduction of dishonest mileage reporting and calculation - Google Maps automatically tracks the distance traveled by employees based on the logged entries.
 This prevents financial leaks for your business.

 - Effective enforcement of expense policies - The mileage rate is pre-defined under the company mileage expense policy set by the finance team.
-Since everything is automated, businesses can be rest assured that employees will stay compliant.
+Since everything is automated, businesses can be assured that employees will stay compliant.

 Do you wish to never worry about your expense reporting again?
 Schedule a demo with Fyle to see how we can help you streamline your expense management processes.